ronnie1021/Learning/recommender_systems/Addition_Concepts.md

 for new users, there won't be a lot of tags.
 To increase accuracy, we can add similar tags to users'tag
 > Calculate similarity of tags is similar to calculate item

-> if two tags frequently being tage to one item, we consider it to be similar
+> if two tags frequently being taged to one item, we consider them to be similar

 ## Recommendation of tags intead of items